Ouch! The Link Between Chronic Pain and Sleep

 As you know, inflammation = Pain.
 Eating a poor diet promotes overall inflammation in the body, and increases your risk of heart disease, diabetes, AND pain.
 Eating a diet rich in anti-inflammatory foods can both help reverse/avoid these conditions AND reduce pain.

-Getting into that quieter state of mind causes your body to release less stress hormones into the bloodstream.
+Getting into that quieter state of mind causes your body to release fewer stress hormones into the bloodstream.
 It also helps your brain release endorphins, a natural pain reliever.

 There have been some wild studies done on the relationship between lavender aromatherapy and pain.
 Researchers have found that lavender aromatherapy can have an analgesic (pain reducing) effect on par with certain opioids.
 Opioids last longer, but for a time period of about 30 minutes, studies indicate that lavender is equally effective at managing pain!